 A well-crafted story, well told can play a compelling and convincing role in a business report or business case proposal; but to be clear, it doesn’t completely replace that report or proposal.
 Rather, you use a story to position what you want to report or propose, helping shape the way you want your audience to think and feel about your report or proposal, removing the mental or emotional barriers getting in the way of them embracing it, and paving the way for them to be receptive to it.

-This is especially true when you are making a business case proposal to your senior leadership.
-At some point in that business case presentation, you need to inform your audience of what you’re proposing – e.g., the new initiative you’re recommending, the operational shift you’re suggesting, the change in personnel you’re asking them to support, etc. You will also likely need to inform them of how you’re going to accomplish what you’re proposing and what it’s going to take.
+This is especially true when you are making a business case proposal to your senior leadership or a sales pitch to potential clients.
+At some point in that business case or pitch presentation, you need to inform your audience of what you’re proposing – e.g., the new initiative you’re recommending, the operational shift you’re suggesting, the change in personnel you’re asking them to support, etc. You will also likely need to inform them of how you’re going to accomplish what you’re proposing and what it’s going to take.

 If reports are about what happened, stories about what happened to someone.